Nishita-Maheshwari/Personality-Detection-from-tweets/README.md

 Hardware: Using 4GB RAM

-# Testing technologies to be used
+# Technologies to be used

 •	The techniques which we used: